Download pdf: 12-2019 – July Notice of Temporary Employment (SPR)

-Accordingly, we cannot overemphasize the importance of complying with Education Code section 44916 and giving each temporary certificated employee the written notice described above that specifically identifies him or her as a temporary employee at the time of initial employment before starting work and in the month of July each year.
+Accordingly, we cannot overemphasize the importance of giving each temporary certificated employee the written notice described above that specifically identifies him or her as a temporary employee at the time of initial employment before starting work and in the month of July each year.

 Please also ensure that your district is able to identify a specific Education Code provision that allows for temporary employment for each certificated employee that you classify as temporary.
 If the district cannot identify a specific basis for temporary status, the individual employee may claim probationary status.

 Please contact our office with questions regarding this Legal Update or any other legal matter.

 Legal Update written by Steven P. Reiner, Associate General Counsel.

 The information in this Legal Update is provided as a summary of law and is not intended as legal advice.
 Application of the law may vary depending on the particular facts and circumstances at issue.
 We, therefore, recommend that you consult legal counsel to advise you on how the law applies to your specific situation.